What is the safest route from California to Texas?

 If you're hiring a car, a vehicle with air conditioning can make the trip more comfortable in summer, especially if you decide to take the I-10 route.
 You're advised to turn it off on long sections of uphill driving though, to avoid overloading your vehicle as you travel up the steeper road towards Flagstaff.

-Make sure you carry plenty of water if you're taking this trip in summer.
-You might be waiting a while to be picked up if you break down so we'd recommend taking more than you think you'll need for each stretch of driving.
+Make sure you carry plenty of water if you're taking this trip in the summer.
+You might be waiting a while to be picked up if you break down, so we'd recommend taking more than you think you'll need for each stretch of driving.

-Local advice is that in heavy snow you're better off waiting for the road to be cleared than trying to make the trip with snow chains.
+Local advice is that in heavy snow, you're better off waiting for the road to be cleared than making the trip with snow chains.
 Consider detouring onto the I-10 route if you're traveling in winter to avoid the risk of snow-related delays.
 Do not drive in heavy snowfall.
 Stay in a hotel in Flagstaff or Kingman instead.

 Alternatives to driving yourself from California to Texas

-You might not fancy driving yourself from California to Texas once you've read all this.
-Luckily there are some great alternatives available on this road.
+You might not fancy driving yourself from California to Texas after reading all this.
+Luckily, there are some great alternatives available on this road.

 Although you'll lose out on the feeling of adventure that a road trip brings, there are also regular flights from Los Angeles and San Francisco to Texas.
-Prices start at around $80 but can increase significantly at popular travel times.
-There are more connections from LA than San Francisco, and prices are a little lower.
+Prices start at around $80 (at the time of writing) but can increase significantly at popular travel times.
+There are more connections from LA compared to San Francisco, and prices are slightly lower.

-If you still want to travel overland, Greyhound offer bus tickets from California to Texas but you'll need to change at least once along the way.
-The quickest journey time from LA to San Antonio is 29 hours including a change of bus in Phoenix.
+If you still want to travel overland, Greyhound offers bus tickets from California to Texas, but you'll need to change at least once along the way.
+The quickest journey time from LA to San Antonio is 29 hours, including a bus change in Phoenix.

-There's also direct train from LA to Houston which takes around 36 hours.
-This train doesn't run every day so check the current schedule for departure dates.
+There's also a direct train from LA to Houston, which takes around 36 hours.
+This train doesn't run daily, so check the current schedule for departure dates.

 Best time to drive from California to Texas

 As you've already seen, there are some stretches of hot desert driving on both routes.
-Even though I-40 isn't as extreme as the I-10 through Arizona it's still prudent to carry water and make sure your vehicle is in good condition.
+Even though I-40 isn't as extreme as the I-10 through Arizona, it's still a good idea to carry water and ensure your vehicle is in good condition.

-Heavy snow can close parts of I-40 in winter, especially where it travels at higher altitude through Flagstaff and the Kingman Pass.
+Heavy snow can close parts of I-40 in winter, especially where it travels higher altitudes through Flagstaff and the Kingman Pass.
 The road will usually be cleared quickly, but you might have to wait out the snowstorm.